fbpx

 Salt & Wind Travel

-The 10 Most Beautiful Italy Christmas Markets (2024)
+10 Most Beautiful Italy Christmas Markets (2024)

-Truthfully, I dreaded my first Christmas season in Italy.
+Truthfully, I dreaded my first Christmas in Italy.
 I was sure nothing could beat the merriment of Christmas in the States with the gloriously cheesy lawn decorations, the caroling, and even the TV commercials.
 However, something magical happened as the days crept toward December 25.

-As I did my daily passeggiata, I noticed that Christmas lights were strung into canopies over streets like Via Tornabuoni starting mid-November.
+As I did my daily passeggiata, I noticed Christmas lights strung into canopies over streets like Via Tornabuoni starting mid-November.
 Giant Christmas trees (alive in pots) were placed in the main piazzas, and I began to get excited about the Italian Christmas atmosphere.

 As someone who has lived in Italy for over a decade and now works as a travel planner who curates itineraries to Italy, I enjoy sending travelers to the country from the end of November to early December to see the Italy Christmas markets for themselves.